Introduction to Ecological Statistics and Modeling

 Module 6: ANOVA

-• Understand when to use ANOVA instead of other parametric tests
+• Explain when to use ANOVA instead of other parametric tests

 • Demonstrate the ability to run ANOVA in R and interpret the output